 You’ll also need to stay hydrated, which may be more difficult because your body won’t retain water as well as it could when you were younger.
 Again, if you’re dehydrated, you may ultimately have to cope with issues like tooth decay and gum disease.
 You might be susceptible to these problems because you won’t retain water well as you get older.
 Also, as you get older, you’ll probably take more medications—which might also cause dehydration.

-If you’re interested in hearing more about protecting your oral health in Marco Island, Naples, Fort Myers, and Sanibel, Florida, or are hoping to set up an appointment with our dentist, Dr. Alan Rembos, please don’t hesitate to give Alan Rembos DDS a call at one of our 4 convenient locations.
+If you’re interested in hearing more about protecting your oral health in Marco Island, Naples, and Sanibel, Florida, or are hoping to set up an appointment with our dentist, Dr. Alan Rembos, please don’t hesitate to give Alan Rembos, DDS a call at one of our three convenient locations.
 We’re eager to receive your call soon.